20 Minuten: End of print edition

+The cessation of the printed versions brought with it a reorganization and loss of jobs.
+Some 80 full-time positions were expected to be terminated.
+Four regional bureaus were closed, with a national editing office based in Lausanne, Bern and Zürich to replace them.
+The French-language 20 minutes moved to an online-only presence, with Philippe Favre as the directeur Romandie.
+The Italian-language paper, 20 minuti, migrated to an online portal at the end of 2025.

 Circulation

-20 Minuten is distributed to commuters at over 150 train stations across the country.
+20 Minuten was distributed to commuters at over 150 train stations across the country.
 Since September 2004 the German-language edition has been the most widely read daily newspaper in Switzerland, surpassing Blick.
 The audited distribution in 2004 was 329,242 (WEMF AG) and it had a readership of an estimated 782,000.
 In 2010 its circulation was 494,368 copies, making it the most-read daily paper in the country.

 For the year ending 31 March 2024, the total audited (provisional) circulation of all issues of the 20 Minuten Group was 445,141, including all German regional editions (298,429 total) as well as the French (123,147) and Italian (23,565) issues.